Updated:

 At present, Volkswagen seems to underestimate the power of innovation.
 The introduction of innovative tools minimizing risks associated with SCM processes will allow Volkswagen to increase its current competitive advantage significantly.
 However, when integrating innovations into its operational management system, Volkswagen will have to embrace the limitations of the available approaches toward building a corporate innovation-based philosophy.

 The focus on quality and the inclusion of innovations that are expected to minimize failures in the SCM process will have a slight effect on the speed of the SCM (Mishra et al. 2019).
-The innovations causing a rise in the speed of product or supplies’ delivery, in turn, may imply loss of quality in the process (Mishra et al. 2019).
-Therefore, for Volkswagen to rise its competitive advantage with the help of an innovation-driven framework, the use of efficient innovations, which allow balancing between the two extremes, will be the most desirable outcome.
+The innovations causing a rise in the speed of product or supplies’ delivery, in turn, may imply a loss of quality in the process (Mishra et al. 2019).
+Therefore, for Volkswagen to raise its competitive advantage with the help of an innovation-driven framework, the use of efficient innovations, which allow balancing between the two extremes, will be the most desirable outcome.

 Current Operations and Effectiveness